Maya Kenig: Filmmaking

 Kenig graduated with excellence the acclaimed art High school Alon and majored in literature and film.
 Her graduation film The Latchkey Kid (1997) won two prizes at the Jerusalem film Festival.
 In the army Maya served at a film unit, where she had the chance to practice filmmaking and specialized mainly on editing photographing and teaching.

 In 2001 she studied filmmaking at The London Film School, where she made several shorts, One of them called Still water received a special mention note.
 After one year of studies there she went back to Israel and started studying at the Sam Spiegel film school in Jerusalem.
 Where she has made the film Top of the world screened in many festivals around the world, and My Mom a short documentary that was screened at the Docaviv FF and was broadcast on TV in Israel.

-In 2006 she has made the film In utero along with her partner in life Gur Bentwich, which has also become her professional partner in many projects.
-The film was screened at the Jerusalem FF, broadcast on TV and won the prize for best film at KIN International women's film Festival.

-Off-White Lies (2011) is her first full-length feature film, it premiered at the Berlinale, and it was nominated for the Israeli academy awards in many categories, including for best film, script and directing.
+Off-White Lies (2011) is her first feature film, premiered at the Berlinale, and it was nominated for the Israeli academy awards in many categories, including for best film, script and directing.
 Gur Bentwich received the Best Actor award at the Jerusalem Film Festival 2011- for his role in the film.

-In 2015 Maya created with Gur The Bentwich syndrome a 1-hour Documentary which won the Best Documentary Prize at the Jewish Motifs International Film Festival.

-In 2018 she made In the Shade of the Palm tree” - a 15-minute short that was part of a compilation Voice Over, curated by Renen Schorr.

-As an editor

-Alongside her directing, Maya also established herself as a film editor, working on many different projects, both documentary and fiction.
-Among them: Connected (a documentary TV Series), up the wrong tree (a praised feature by Gur Bentwich), On the spectrum (recently premiered in Tribeca Film Festival and won best TV series at Cinemania, France), Etgar Keret- what animal are you?
-(2012) 1 hour Documentary by Gur Bentwich, Uri an Ella 2016 TV Series (sold for remake the American network CBS).